centreborelli/s2p/README.md

 pixels, covering an area of 20km x 20km.
 The files weigh approximately 2GB each.

-Only the `xml` files containing the calibration data (encoded by rpc coefficients) are provided.
-They are located in the folder `pleiades_data/rpc`.
-The folder `pleiades_data/images` contains the list of the relative paths to the full images of our dataset.
-These paths are relative to the location of your copy of the dataset.
-Run the script `create_links.sh` to generate symbolic links to the images files.
-These links will be located in the `pleiades_data/images/*` subfolders and are easier to use than the actual real paths to the image files.
+Run the script `data/pleiades/create_links.sh` to generate symbolic links to the images files and copy the `xml` files.
+The links will be located in the `data/pleiades/*` subfolders and are easier to use than the actual real paths to the image files.